jcpmcdonald/BlatantShopping/README.md

 - JSON is used for the price and sale catalogs
 - NUnit is used for unit testing

+# Usage
+    BlatantShopping.exe shoppingListFile
+Where the shoppingListFile is a flat text file containing one product name per line

 # Design Choices
 - Product names are case-insensitive.
 Apples are aPpLes.
 If I were to allow case sensitive products, I would move toward product IDs instead of names.
 - Exceptions are thrown to the user when there is an unrecoverable error.
 I try to [Fail Fast](https://en.wikipedia.org/wiki/Fail-fast), instead of progressing with flaws.